Skip to Content

 How is low-frequency loss characterised?

-Hearing loss affects many people across the UK, this article explores the specific type known as low-frequency hearing loss.
+Hearing loss affects many people across the UK.
 Low-frequency sounds are characterised by their lower pitch and include sounds such as the rumbling of thunder, the deep bass notes in music, and the low tones of human voices.

 While high-frequency hearing loss is more widely recognised, low-frequency hearing loss presents its own unique challenges.
 Understanding the causes and risks associated with low-frequency hearing loss is crucial for prevention, early detection, and targeted treatments.